qwrtln/nvim/README.md

 # 🛸 nvim

-This is the [`neovim`](https://github.com/neovim/neovim) configuration I use both personally 🏠 and profesionally 💼
+This is the [`neovim`](https://github.com/neovim/neovim) configuration I use both personally 🏠 and professionally 💼

 ## 🚧 Dependencies